seedifferently/apidocs-v4/source/includes/_oop_insurance.md

 | price.currency     | {string} | Optional: The denomination of the currency of the price.amount.
 Defaults to 'USD'             | Optional (include to load price, do not include to retrieve price) |

 The `/oop/insurance-load-price` POST response contains the aforementioned fields and activity tracking meta data.
-The `/oop/insurance-load-price` POST response also contains a "uuid" field that can be passed to the The /oop/insurance-load-price/{price_uuid} DELETE endpoint as the {price_uuid} in order to remove that loaded pricing data.
+The `/oop/insurance-load-price` POST response also contains a `uuid` field that can be passed to the The `/oop/insurance-load-price/{price_uuid}` DELETE endpoint as the `price_uuid` in order to remove that loaded pricing data.
 The `/oop/insurance-load-price/{price_uuid}` DELETE endpoint may be used to delete previously loaded pricing data.

 The `/oop/insurance-estimate` endpoint accepts the following parameters: